Pillar 3 Disclosure

 The Governing Body is responsible for the entire process of risk management, as well as forming its own opinion on the effectiveness of the process.
 In addition, the Governing Body decides Sona’s risk appetite or tolerance for risk and ensures that the Firm has implemented an effective, ongoing process to identify risks, to measure its potential impact and then to ensure that such risks are actively managed.
 Senior Management is accountable to the Governing Body for designing, implementing and monitoring the process of risk management and implementing it into the day-to-day business activities of Sona.

-The Firm has calculates its BIPRU capital resources in accordance with GENPRU 2.2:
+The Firm has calculated its capital resources as follows:

-The firm is required to as a CPMI firm to maintain ‘own funds’ which equal or exceed the higher of:
+Formerly, a CPMI firm was required to maintain ‘own funds’ which equal or exceed the higher of:

-The Firm has adopted the “Structured” approach to the calculation of its Pillar 2 Minimum Capital Requirement as outlined in the Committee of European Banking Supervisors Paper, 27 March 2006 which takes the higher of Pillar 1 and 2 as the ICAAP capital requirement.
+As a former BIPRU Firm, the Firm had adopted the “Structured” approach to the calculation of its Pillar 2 Minimum Capital Requirement as outlined in the Committee of European Banking Supervisors Paper, 27 March 2006 which takes the higher of Pillar 1 and 2 as the ICAAP capital requirement.
 It has assessed Business Risks by modeling the effect on its capital planning forecasts and assessed Operational Risk by considering if Pillar 2 capital is required taking into account the adequacy of its mitigation.

-Since the Firm’s Internal Capital Adequacy Assessment Process (ICAAP or Pillar 2) process has not identified capital to be held over and above the Pillar 1 requirement, the capital resources detailed above are considered adequate to continue to finance the Firm over the next year.
+Since the Firm’s assessment of capital adequacy pursuant to the Internal Capital and Risk Assessment (ICARA) process, replacing the former Internal Capital Adequacy Assessment Process (ICAAP) which takes into consideration harm, wind down stress and scenario assessments has not identified capital to be held over and above the former Pillar 1 requirements, the capital resources detailed above are considered adequate to continue to finance the Firm over the next year.
 No additional capital injections are considered necessary and the Firm expects to continue to be profitable.

 The Firm has established a risk management process in order to ensure that it has effective systems and controls in place to identify, monitor and manage risks arising in the business.
 The risk management process is overseen by the Firm’s members.